cs4804-24c/a3-Experiment/README.md

 Assignment 3 - Replicating a Classic Experiment
 ===

+Experiment: In this experiment what we wanted to try was to determine

+Data:

+Firebase/Revisit:

+Testing: In https://andrewsalls.github.io/study-a3/ is where the experiment was conducted.
+We were able to get __ particpants to take part during this experiment.

+Visualizations:

 For the scope of this project, assume the role of a scientist who runs experiments for a living.

 For example: